-There is no application process for the High Achievers Scholarship.
+There is no application process for the High Achievers Scholarship or Liverpool Scholarship.
 We will assess your eligibility automatically and notify you after enrolment if you are awarded either scholarship.

 If you have studied all or part of a higher education course before coming to university, your entitlement to student funding may be affected.

 If you have studied a higher education course (level 4 or level 5) before, even if you didn’t complete it – you may not get Government tuition fee support for the full length of your course, meaning you may have to pay some fees yourself.

 - Equivalent and Lower Qualifications (ELQ)

 If the course you take at Edge Hill is of an equivalent or lower level to one you already hold – you may not get Government support for your fees or your living costs.

 There are exceptions but, if you think this may affect you, it is important to clarify your situation.